ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa5/index.md

 ## Part 1, 2
 On the Gradescope assignment **PA5-code** please submit the following files:

-* FileSystem.java
-* FileSystemTest.java
 * BST.java
 * BSTTest.java

 ## Part 3
 On the Gradescope assignment **PA5-written** please submit the following files

-# Scoring (51 points total)
+# Scoring (38 points total)

-- 16 points: implementation of `FileSystem` [automatically graded]
 - 18 points: implementation of `DefaultMap` as `BST.java`[automatically graded]
-- 4 point: BSTTest and FileSystemTest graded on completition [manually graded]
+- 4 points: BSTTest graded on completition [manually graded]
-- 9 points: Gradescope Questions [manually graded]
+- 12 points: Gradescope Questions [manually graded]
 - 4 points: Style [manually graded]

 There is no bad implementation testing on this PA.
 However, we highly recommend you use the practices you know from testing to thoroughly check that everything you wrote works as expected.